Marmeus/mad-hyperv/INSTALLATION.md

 ### Ansible

-Then, once you have set up your Ubuntu machine and created a user, execute the following commands as user to install Ansible.
+Then, once you have set up your Ubuntu machine and created a user, execute the following commands as a user to install Ansible.

 ```bash
 sudo apt update